SignIn-SignUp/tow/README.md

 # tow

-A package manager for generic packages in GitLab.
+A package manager for generic package registry in GitLab. \
+Every group or projectin GitLab has a package registry in which generic packages can be stored and retrived from.
 > This project is still under heavy development.

-Packages can be pushed and pulled from the specified repo either specified in a Towfile or via the cli.
+Packages can be pushed and pulled from a prject or group either specified in a Towfile or via the cli.
 The access has to be granted via a private/project access token.
 This token can be provided dynamicaly or saved by initializing __tow__.

 ## cli